XTrialAndTest/ReactGroup/CONTRIBUTION.md

 $ git clone https://github.com/<github.username>/ReactGroup.git
 ```

 > Cloning a repository should assist you to draw all the source code that is in your remote repository into your local repository.
-In other words downloading the source code from your github account, make sure you clone
+In other words downloading the source code from your github account, make sure you clone the repository from your forked repository and not the main repository.

 <h4><b>3. </b>Install all dependancy packages.</h4>